 The sports-mad city is home to two huge teams, including one of the world’s best-supported clubs, Manchester United, along with the mega-rich Manchester City.

 The two clubs have some of the world’s best players on their teams and play some of the most exciting football in the league.

-During the Christmas period, there tends to be plenty of matches with teams playing up to 3 games in a week.
+During the Christmas period, there tend to be plenty of matches with teams playing up to 3 games in a week.

 Getting tickets for Manchester United can be difficult due to their large fan base, however, Manchester City often has a few remaining seats left as they are still a growing brand having only recently started being successful.

 Alternatively, you can head 34 miles west and see a game in Liverpool.

 If you are unable to get tickets to a game, the matchday experience in one of Manchester’s many pubs is always a fun experience and a lot warmer than being exposed to the elements in a stadium.

 Manchester is a city that knows how to party.
 With its friendly and inclusive nature, New Year’s Eve in Manchester is a fun experience where the drinks flow and the party carries on until the wee hours of the morning.